The-Kanine/Team9-cs271/README.md

 ## Testing

-We have three test classes.
+We have 7 test classes.
 They use JUnit 4.
 They are:
 - UserTest.java for User.java
 - UserListTest.java for UserList.java
+- SignUpTest.java, LogInTest.java, EditAccount.java, ForgotUsername.java,
-- Team9GUITest.java for Team9GUI.java
+and ForgotPassword for Team9GUI.java
 Details about them are in our backlog.
 All of our products pass all of our test cases.